WebAssembly/tool-conventions/Linking.md

 Thread Local Storage
 --------------------

-Currently, only the `local-exec` model of thread local storage is defined.
+Currently, thread-local storage is only supported in the main WASM module and cannot be accessed outside of it.
+This corresponds to the ELF local executable TLS model.

-To use thread local storage, the `bulk-memory` proposal must be enabled.
+Additionally, thread local storage depends on bulk memory instructions, and therefore support depends on the bulk memory proposal.

 All thread local variables will be merged into one passive segment called `.tdata`.
 This section contains the starting values for all TLS variables.